mvonwyl/epita/NLP/catch-up/01/README.md

 #### Random seed

 To my knowledge, there is no way to set the random seed for FastText.
 It uses C++ code in the back, so using `random.seed()` won't help.
-For every other model you will use here, please set the random seed to make your result reproductible.
+For every other model you will use in these projects, please set the random seed to make your results reproductible.

 ## Theoritical questions **(7 points)**

-The following questions have been seen during the course and can be found on the support and reference.
+The following questions have been seen during the course and can be found on the support and references.
 Don't copy-paste what is written in the course, answer with your own words.

 Answer the following questions.
 1. Explain with your own words, using a short paragraph for each, what are: (2 points)